-If you observe the above screenshot, The numeric values present in Sales Amount and Tax Amount columns are not attractive to impress the end-user (Too many numbers after the decimal and no currency symbol etc).
+From the above screenshot, the numeric values present in Sales Amount and Tax Amount columns are not attractive to impress the end-user.
+Too many numbers after the decimal and no currency symbol.

 Formatting Numbers in SSRS

-In this example, Select Sales Amount Textbox of the SSRS report and Right click on it will open the context menu.
+In this SSRS Formatting Numbers example, Select Sales Amount Textbox of the report, and Right-click on it will open the context menu.
 Please select the Text Box Properties.. option from it

-Once we click on the Text Box Properties.. option, a new Text box Properties window will be opened.
-Please select the Number tab as shown in below screenshot.
+Once we click on the Text Box Properties.. option, a new Text box Properties window will open.
+Please select the Number tab .

 Properties to Format Number in SSRS

-- To remove the extra numbers from the decimal place, Select the Decimal Place property and change the value to 2 as shown in below screenshot.
+- To remove those extra numbers from the decimal place, Select the Decimal Place property and change the value to 2.

 - Use 1000 separator(,): If you want to separate 1000 with a comma then Select this option

-Click ok to finish Formatting the Numeric value of Sales Amount text box.
-Let us preview the report
+Click ok to finish Formatting the Numeric value of the Sales Amount text box.
+Let us preview the SSRS Format Numbers report

 Now, let us format the Numeric values in Tax Amount